hoangduytran/blender-manual/manual/editors/file_browser.rst

 Bookmarks
 ^^^^^^^^^

-Contains folders that you want to be able to access often without having to navigate to them in the File Browser.
-To the right of that list are buttons to perform basic management actions on your bookmarks, e.g. add/remove an entry, move it up or down in the list, etc.
+A custom list of folders that you use often.
+You can use the buttons to the right of the list to add/remove/move items.

 .. _bpy.types.SpaceFileBrowser.system_bookmarks: